matn7/CS-Notes/src/main/java/deployment/README.md

 ### Popular Linux Distributions

-- Debian - non commercial, maintained by a volunteer developer community:
+- Debian: Non commercial, maintained by a volunteer developer community:
     - Knoppix
     - Linux Mint Debian Edition.
-    - Ubuntu - maintained by Canonical Ltd.
+    - Ubuntu: Maintained by Canonical Ltd.
-- Fedora - a community distribution sponsored by Red Hat:
+- Fedora: A community distribution sponsored by Red Hat:
-    - Red Hat Enterprise Linux (RHEL) - Commercially licensed and supported by Red Hat:
+    - Red Hat Enterprise Linux (RHEL): Commercially licensed and supported by Red Hat.
-        - CentOS - same sources as RHEL.
+        - CentOS: same sources as RHEL.
-        - Oracle Linux - Based on RHEL.
+        - Oracle Linux: Based on RHEL.
-        - Amazon Linux - Based on RHEL.
+        - Amazon Linux: Based on RHEL.
-- openSUSE - a community edition sponsered by the company SUSE:
+- openSUSE: A community edition sponsered by the company SUSE.
-    - SUSE Linux Enterprise - commercially licensed and supported by SUSE.
+    - SUSE Linux Enterprise: Commercially licensed and supported by SUSE.

 ### Which Linux Distribution to Use